 Properties of Leather

-Leather is one of the most durable and sustainable materials around, which is why it's widely used in producing items like garments, bags, wallets, and even knife sheaths.
+Leather is one of the most durable and sustainable materials around, which is why it's widely used in producing items like garments, bags, long-lasting wallets, and even knife sheaths.

 Some of the leather's properties that make it unique include:

 - High resistance to flexing

 Why would we use leather when we have cheaper synthetic alternatives?